bmoshe/bootcamp-backend/chapters/Chapter 8 - GraphQL Queries.md

  - The Query raises correctly raises authorization errors

 # Chapter 8 - Checklist
+Here's a checklist of things that you should've covered by the time you've finished with this chapter:

 - [ ] Define and implement `Queries::TaskList` and `Queries::Task`.
 - [ ] Add the queries to the `Types::QueryType` (the root type).
 - [ ] Write RSpecs for `Queries::TaskList` and `Queries::Task`.

+(If you've got any outstanding queries, feel free to direct them to us!)

 | [&larr; Chapter 7](./Chapter%207%20-%20GraphQL%20Types.md) | [Back to Intro](../README.md) | [Chapter 9 &rarr;](./Chapter%209%20-%20GraphQL%20Mutations.md) |
 | --:| --:| --: |